mento-protocol/mento-core/test/fork/README.md

 - `BaseForkTest` implements fork-related shared setup logic.
 - `ChainForkTest` tests for a given chain.
-- `ExchangeForkTest` tests for a given exchange of an exchange provider on a give chain.
+- `ExchangeForkTest` tests for a given exchange of an exchange provider on a given chain.

-These contracts are abstract and need to be extended by instante specific contracts which specify the test target.
+These contracts are abstract and need to be extended by instance specific contracts which specify the target chain and exchange.
 This happens in `ForkTests.t.sol`.
 For example:

 ```solidity